Sermitsiaq (mountain): Location

-The mountain is located in the center of its namesake island and 15 km north-east of Nuuk, the capital of Greenland, in the Nuup Kangerlua (Godthåbsfjorden).
+The mountain is located in the center of its namesake island and 15 km northeast of Nuuk, the capital of Greenland, in the fjord Nuup Kangerlua (Godthåbsfjorden).
 Its summit is crowned by a sharp west–east ridge, from which three summit points emerge.
 These resemble a saddle, which gave the mountain and the island its Danish name.
-While its south side is shaped by steep rock formations, its north side is covered with glaciers.
-It also harbors a waterfall which is a tourist attraction.
+Its south side is shaped by steep rock formations, and its north side is covered with glaciers.
+It also has a waterfall, which is a tourist attraction.

-Due to its distinctive shape the mountain is Nuuk's most prominent landmark, incorporated into its flag and coat of arms.
-The Sermitsiaq, one of two national newspapers in Greenland, is named after the mountain.
+Due to its distinctive shape, the mountain is Nuuk's most prominent landmark, incorporated into its flag and coat of arms.
+Sermitsiaq, one of two national newspapers in Greenland, is named after the mountain.